damianhakert/damianhakert.github.io/README.md

-# about-gitlab-com
+# www-gitlab-com

-This project is the (temporary) home for the about.gitlab.com redesign, and rewrite using Middleman.
+This is the source for the https://about.gitlab.com/ site.

-It will be moved to the www-gitlab-com project at a later date.

 ## Contributing